Cornered #2

 could spend hour after hour admiring the beautiful historical façades of Naples’ palaces and churches in all their details and styles.

-They speak of the grandeur of a city that has been for ages, and surely during the 17th century, one of the most prosperous and advanced (scientifically, artistically and culturally) capitals of Europe.
+They speak of the grandeur of a city that has been for ages, and surely during 16th and 17th century, one of the most prosperous and advanced (scientifically, artistically and culturally) capitals of Europe.

 I have spent many an afternoon, in between university colleges, roaming through the streets of the historic city core, surrounded by marvels of the most beautiful examples of architecture, each one of which would deserve a full portfolio.